OWASP/samm/Current Releases/head/core/verification/v-architecture-assessment.md

 ### Activity
 Identify application and infrastructure architecture components.
 Create a simplified view of the overall architecture.
 Do this based on project artifacts such as high-level requirements and design documents, interviews with technical staff, or module-level review of the code base.
 Identify the infrastructure components.
-These are all the systems, components and libraries (including SDKs) that are not specific to the application, but provide direct support to use or manage the application(s) in the organisation.
+These are all the systems, components and libraries (including SDKs) that are not specific to the application, but provide direct support to use or manage the application(s) in the organization.
 From the architecture view, analyze each component in terms of accessibility of the interfaces from authorized users, anonymous users, operators, application-specific roles, etc.

 #### Maturity Questions
-##### Q 1
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat?

-**Answer Options**
-- Option 1
-- Option 2
-- Option 3
-- Option 4

-### Quality indicators
+{{< questions "Architecture Assessment" "A" 1 >}}
 <!--
 #### Notes
 Use of checklists
 Review the design choices in each of the key vulnerability categories defined by the security frame.
 (TBD)

-Supporting architecture are all the systems, components and libraries (including SDKs) that are not specific to the application, but provide direct support to use or manage the application(s) in the organisation.
+Supporting architecture are all the systems, components and libraries (including SDKs) that are not specific to the application, but provide direct support to use or manage the application(s) in the organization.
 Examples:
 build / deployment systems
 0auth, SSO, LDAP, ADFS, IAM, Firebase Authentication, ...